yannikashoqa/DS_Agent_Report/README.md

 REQUIRMENTS
 - Powershell 5.1
+- AWSTools for PowerShell in order to query the AWS EC2 Instances power state.
+- A list of all AWS regions where instances are deployed
 - Create a DS-Config.json in the same folder with the following content modified to fit your environment:

 {